How To Make Hibiscus Tea

 Pouring hibiscus tea in a glass cup

 Whether you’re looking for something warm and soothing on chilly days or chilled and refreshing during the summer months, hibiscus tea is a must-try!
-It’s sweet, tangy (like cranberry juice), beautiful (just look at the color!), and packed with health benefits – making it a great alternative to caffeinated drinks or soda.
+It’s sweet, tangy (like homemade cranberry juice), beautiful (just look at the color!), and packed with health benefits – making it a great alternative to caffeinated drinks or soda.

 Best of all, you can enjoy these hibiscus tea recipes year-round, made with either hibiscus flowers straight from your garden or dried flowers.
 With just 2 base ingredients, there are also plenty of ways to add even more flavor to the tea.